lkodinsson/MARS/Basic/Maneuvers.md

 **Specializations:** Finesse, Ranged

-**Stamina Cost:** 2
+**Stamina Cost:** 1
 **Action Speed:** Swift

 **Resist:** Perception

 Make a stealth check against any number of targets to hide in plain sight, making it easy to perform sneak attacks against those targets or run away undetected.
+If successful, you must then take a move action or lose the benefits of this maneuver.

 ## Feint